wundergraph/wundergraph/docs-website/src/pages/docs/cloud/custom-domains.md

 ## Verification

 A certificate for your domain is produced automatically when you add the domain.
-The UI will read that it is either `unverified` or `pending`. `Pending` means that the request for the certificate verification is currently in-flight.
+The UI will read either `unverified` or `pending`.
+`Pending` means that the request for the certificate verification is currently in-flight.
 Once the response arrives, it will change to `unverified` or `verified`.
 Once you have added the DNS configurations correctly, the UI will display `verified`.
 You can click the `Verify` button to check the status of your certificate at any time.

 Certificates will expire after three months and should automatically reissue.